-where no biometric evidence can

-be found, but where they may

-possess evidence of the personal

-data or identity documents of the

-perpetrator or of the victim.

-(22a) The challenge of

-, ,

-maintaining security in an open

-Europe has been put to a huge

-test in recent years.
-In view of

-the fact that threats are

-becoming more varied and more

-international, as well as

-increasingly cross-border and

-cross-sectorial in nature, the EU

-must do its utmost to help

-Member States protect citizens.

-Therefore, the expansion of the

-scope and simplification of law

-enforcement access to Eurodac

-should help Member States

-dealing with the increasingly

-complicated operational

-situations and cases involving

-cross-border crimes and

-terrorism with direct impact on

-the security situation in the EU.

-The conditions of access to

-Eurodac for the purposes for the

-prevention, detection or

-investigation of terrorist offences

-or of other serious criminal

-offences should also allow the

-law enforcement authorities of
+Europol, in particular in cases where no biometric evidence can be found, but where they may possess evidence of the personal data or identity documents of the perpetrator or of the victim. possess evidence of the personal details or identity documents of the suspect or victim.
+(22a) The challenge of maintaining security in an open Europe has been put to a huge test in recent years.
+In view of the fact that threats are becoming more varied and more international, as well as increasingly cross-border and cross-sectorial in nature, the EU must do its utmost to help Member States protect citizens.
+Therefore, the expansion of the scope and simplification of law enforcement access to Eurodac should help Member States dealing with the increasingly complicated operational situations and cases involving cross-border crimes and terrorism with direct impact on the security situation in the EU.
+The conditions of access to Eurodac for the purposes for the prevention, detection or investigation of terrorist offences or of other serious criminal offences should also allow the law Informal outcome of technical discussion (22a) The challenge of maintaining security in an open Europe has been put to a huge test in recent years.
+In view of the fact that threats are becoming more varied and more international, as well as increasingly cross-border and cross-sectorial in nature, the EU must do its utmost to help Member States protect citizens.
+Therefore, the expansion of the scope and simplification of law enforcement access to Eurodac should help Member States dealing with the increasingly complicated operational situations and cases involving cross-border crimes and terrorism with direct impact on the security situation in the EU.
+The conditions of access to Eurodac for the purposes of the prevention, detection or investigation of terrorist offences or of other serious criminal offences should also allow the law enforcement authorities of the Member States to tackle the

-the Member States to tackle the cases of suspects using multiple identities.
+Member States to tackle the cases of suspects using multiple identities.
 For this purpose, obtaining a hit during a consultation of a relevant database prior to acceding Eurodac should not prevent such access.
-It may also be a useful tool to respond to the threat from radicalised persons or terrorists who may seek to reenter the EU under the guise of an asylum-seeker.
-A broader and simpler access of law enforcement authorities of the Member States to Eurodac may, while guaranteeing the full respect of the fundamental rights, enable Member States to use all existing tools to ensure that people live in an area of freedom, security and justice.
-(23) With a view to ensuring equal treatment for all applicants and beneficiaries of international protection, as well as in order to ensure consistency with the current Union asylum acquis, in particular with Directive 2011/95/EU of the European Parliament and of the Council eff Amendment 20 (23) With a view to ensuring equal treatment for all applicants and beneficiaries of international protection, as well as in order to ensure consistency with the current Union asylum acquis, in particular with Directive (23) With a view to ensuring equal treatment for all applicants and beneficiaries of international protection, as well as in order to ensure consistency with the current Union asylum acquis, in particular with Directive 2011/95/EU of the European Parliament and of the Council 29 and Regulation (EU) No
+It may also be a useful tool to respond to the threat from radicalised persons or terrorists who may seek to re-enter the EU under the guise of an asylumseeker.
+A broader and simpler access of law enforcement authorities of the Member States Eurodac may, while guaranteeing the full respect of the fundamental rights, enable Member States to use all existing tools to ensure that people live in an area of freedom, security and justice.